Course pages 2016–17

-- Processes and scheduling.
-Job/process concepts.
+- Scheduling.
 Scheduling basics: CPU-I/O interleaving, (non-)preemption, context switching.
 Scheduling algorithms: FCFS, SJF, SRTF, priority scheduling, round robin.
 Combined schemes.
 [2 lectures]

 - Memory management.
 Processes in memory.
 Logical addresses.
 Partitions: static versus dynamic, free space management, external fragmentation.
 Segmented memory.
 Paged memory: concepts, internal fragmentation, page tables.
 Demand paging/segmentation.
 Replacement strategies: OPT, FIFO, LRU (and approximations), NRU, LFU/MFU, MRU.
 Working set schemes.
 [3 lectures]

 - I/O subsystem.
 General structure.
 Polled mode versus interrupt-driven I/O. Application I/O interface: block and character devices, buffering, blocking versus non-blocking I/O. Other issues: caching, scheduling, spooling, performance.
 [1 lecture]

 - File management.
 File concept.
 Directory and storage services.
 File names and meta-data.
 Directory name-space: hierarchies, DAGs, hard and soft links.
 File operations.
 Access control.
 Existence and concurrency control.
 [1 lecture]

 - Unix case study.
 History.
 General structure.
 Unix file system: file abstraction, directories, mount points, implementation details.
 Processes: memory image, life cycle, start of day.
 The shell: basic operation, commands, standard I/O, redirection, pipes, signals.
 Character and block I/O. Process scheduling.
 [2 lectures]

 At the end of the course students should be able to